 Japanese to English translator based in Seattle, Washington.
 Lived in Osaka, Fukuoka and Tokyo.

-Studied Japanese for over 11 years with a BA in Social (Cultural) Anthropology and MA in Translation.
-Has JLPT N2 certificate.
+Studied Japanese for over 12 years with a BA in Social (Cultural) Anthropology and MA in Translation.

 Loves translating and localizing a variety of texts including business, trade, tourism, marketing, and create works.

 Falling in Love with Japanese Language and Culture

 I began studying Japanese in college (high school) as a hobby, and visited Japan for the first time shortly after.
 It was not a normal tourist trip to Japan however, while there I studied farming related Japanese language at a school in Fukuoka, and then volunteered on organic farms in Kyushu with WWOOF (World Wide Opportunities on Organic Farms).

 It was on this trip, hiking a mountain in Aso National Park, that I realized how much I enjoyed the language and decided to become a translator.

 This drove me to study Cultural Anthropology at university, which included a year in Japan at Kansai Gaidai University in Osaka.
 Here I continued to study Japanese language and culture.